Kometa-Team/Kometa/docs/defaults/both/resolution.md

 # Resolution Default Metadata File

-The `- pmm: resolution` Metadata File is used to dynamically create collections based on the resolutions available in your library.
+The `resolution` Metadata File is used to dynamically create collections based on the resolutions available in your library.

 To avoid duplication, this file should not be used in combination with `- pmm: resolution_standards`